 CD-ROM for small businesses.
-IRS Publication 3207, Small Business Resource Guide, is a must for every small business owner or any taxpayer about to start a business.
-This handy, interactive CD contains all the business tax forms, instructions and publications needed to successfully manage a business.
-In addition, the CD provides an abundance of other helpful information, such as how to prepare a business plan, finding financing for your business, and much more.
+Publication 3207, The Small Business Resource Guide, CD-ROM 2004, is a must for every small business owner or any taxpayer about to start a business.
+This handy, interactive CD contains all the business tax forms, instructions, and publications needed to successfully manage a business.
+In addition, the CD provides other helpful information, such as how to prepare a business plan, finding financing for your business, and much more.
 The design of the CD makes finding information easy and quick and incorporates file formats and browsers that can be run on virtually any desktop or laptop computer.

 It is available in early April.
-You can get a free copy by calling 1-800-829-3676 or by visiting the web site at www.irs.gov/smallbiz.
+You can get a free copy by calling 1-800-829-3676 or by visiting www.irs.gov/smallbiz.